tedlikeskix/mcp-ip-geolocator/README.md

+### Hey!
+This project is still in the early stages, and I'm figuring things out as I go.
+If you spot anything that could be improved, fixed, or optimized, I’d really appreciate your help!

 # MCP IP Geolocation Server

 A Model Context Protocol (MCP) server that provides IP geolocation services via IP-API.com.
 Free to use, no API key required.